Nipinnawasee, California: History

+A post office operated at Nipinnawasee from 1912 to 1961.
+In July 1961, the Harlow Fire—a 43000 acres wildfire—destroyed much of the town, as well as neighboring Ahwahnee, where two people died.
+Nipinnawasee "never revived", according to a Madera Tribune report written six years after the fire.

 Geography

 The community is along the northwest edge of Madera County, bordered by Ahwahnee to the southeast and Mariposa County to the northwest.
 California State Route 49 is the main road through the community.

 According to the United States Census Bureau, the CDP has a total area of 3.1 sqmi, all of it land.
 The community drains to Peterson Creek, a south-flowing tributary of the Fresno River.

 Demographics

+Nipinnawasee first appeared as a census designated place in the 2010 U.S. census.